Wednesday, 21 August 2019

 Second, it reminded me of something my old Canadian friend Aron once said regarding the Britney Spears vehicle Crossroads.
 When I asked him what he thought of that rites of passage drama, his answer was succinct: 'It was a bad movie'.

-For the heralded Once Upon A Time in Hollywood is a bad movie, at least if the purpose of a movie is to entertain the viewer.
+For the heralded Once Upon a Time in Hollywood is a bad movie, at least if the purpose of a movie is to entertain the viewer.
 I lasted a tiresome hour before walking out.

 There was a lot of talking about nothing in particular.
 Leonardo Di Caprio, who gave a hilarious turn in The Wolf of Wall Street, is wasted because the script isn't at all funny.
 The audience was silent until about 45 minutes in, when there were a few cheap laughs courtesy of some martial arts noises.